 The beautiful dark forest was desolated, but even higher up where you find the wide views over the dry karst landscape, I was still completely on my own.
 How can this be?

-Many travelers came from the coast, compared to that area, Žabljak is quiet and peaceful.
+Many travelers in Žabljak came from the coast.
+Compared to that area, Žabljak is quiet and peaceful.
 Well, the mountains were even more quiet.
-Except the two chamois and a film crew, I didn’t see anybody.
+Besides two chamois and one film crew, I didn’t see anybody.

 In the end of the afternoon I arrived at Planinarski dom Škrka, close to Škrčko jezero.
 A simple mountain hut, surrounded by steep, white rock faces.
 Further up I could see the route I hiked last year to Prutaš, a beautiful peak.
 The friendly park ranger Stefan showed me a place to camp and I could use whatever I needed.
 Sweet!

 Although I spend a few days resting in Žabljak, I needed a break and have some “alone-time”.
 This was a perfect place for that.
 Until other people arrived.
 A group of nine young hikers, teenagers.
 Scouts from Belgium, the third group of scouts I met in Durmitor!

 Ah well, the good thing about groups is that they are too busy with themselves to mingle with other travelers.
 The bad thing is that they take over “your” pick-nick table.
 I tried to ignore the music and not listen to the conversations, but that’s hard when it’s in your own language.
 Short after, more of their friends came and more and more.
 In the end they were with fifty of them.
 Unbelievable.

 Don’t get me wrong, I think it’s great that young people go to the mountains and explore areas like the Balkans.
 I just don’t like the noise and the garbage they leave behind.
 And the fact that I had to sit on the ground :(.

 From Planinarski dom Škrka it was only four hours to Bobotov Kuk, the highest mountain in Montenegro.
 It is not on the White Trail, but it might be fun to go up without my heavy bag and spend another night at Škrka jezero, I thought.